 I am not the same.
 I’m not who I was, and I’m not who I will be.
 And I have no idea what acceptance truly looks or feels like.
 As for now, I live in the middle.
 Some call it liminal space - the space of the threshold.
 That’s me, that’s us, that’s grieving mothers and grandmothers.
 We live in the in-between.
 Those who feel it know it, and it can’t be explained.
 Except that it’s ghastly sometimes.
 And terribly uncomfortable too.

 It turns out I didn’t lose my mind after I lost Chad in June 2019.
-It just floated in and out of the premises of my body for a while, in order for me to not really lose it.
+It just floated in and out of the premises of my body for a while, in order for me not to really lose it.
 That’s what trauma can do.
 It moved my mind out of my body, and even now, (especially when I’m stressed or overwhelmed or crazy-tired like these past few days of my life), I still get triggered and re-traumatized and unconsciously check out of my body.
 Annoying.
 Challenging.
-Earlier this week it felt debilitating.
+Earlier this week, it felt debilitating.
 Forcing me to deal with it.
 Forcing me to take action and do something about it.
 Forcing me to pay attention to aggressive self-care when I least want to do THAT.
-(And of course if I would have done THAT sooner, then would I have even been in this uncomfortable situation?
+(And of course, if I would have done THAT sooner, then would I have even been in this uncomfortable situation?
 Nope.
 But that's not really the point now, is it?)

 Fact is, I don’t like being out of my body.

-So I've had to figure out a few ways to deal with it, and since I had to use every one of these resources in the past three days, they're at the top of my mind and I thought I'd share.
+So I've had to figure out a few ways to deal with it, and since I had to use every one of these resources in the past three days, they're at the top of my mind, and I thought I'd share.
 Please note that I’m not an expert - so I’m tossing in a huge disclaimer here - I don’t have professional expertise.
 But I do have experience.
 And I can definitely tell you about some things that help.
-They might not seem like much but when you’re in a state near freak-out mode, even a little improvement can make a huge difference.
+They might not seem like much, but when you’re in a state near freak-out mode, even a little improvement can make a huge difference.
 Just pick one.
 All of these things will help ground you into your body.
 Which, by the way, is the best place to be.

-Do some “yoga for trauma”.
+Do some “yoga for trauma.”
 It’s simple, it’s gentle, and it will help.
 Search for it on YouTube or google.
 There are a ton of free and quick classes that will help settle you down for sure.
 You don’t have to have a mat or the right clothes.
 Just the floor and maybe a couch cushion or a pillow.

 Sleep with a weighted blanket.
 Hands down the best-ever tool of my entire grief journey was this.
 I don’t know how I would have slept or existed without it.